 Clinical Services

-Enterphase Child & Family Services employs a multi-disciplinary, multi-systemic treatment model that involves residential treatment, day treatment, community involvement, psychological assessment, individual psychotherapy, family based interventions including parental skills training, family working sessions and family therapy in addition to psychiatric consultation and medication services.
+Enterphase Child & Family Services employs a multi-disciplinary, multi-systemic treatment model that involves live-in program treatment, day treatment, community involvement, psychological assessment, individual psychotherapy, family based interventions including parental skills training, family working sessions and family therapy in addition to psychiatric consultation and medication services.

 Defining Treatment:

-Enterphase Child & Family Services (E.C.F.S.) is a long-term residential treatment agency.
+Enterphase Child & Family Services (E.C.F.S.) is a long-term live-in program treatment agency.
 This document is designed for Parents, Social Workers, Placement Workers, and other collateral agency professionals working with Enterphase, and will cover the following areas.

 What is “Treatment”?